AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

    >[!NOTE]
    >
-   >For the workflow application to work properly, also export corresponding adaptive form and workflow model with the work application.
+   >For the workflow application to work properly, also export the corresponding adaptive form and workflow model with the work application.

 ## Use folders to organize assets  {#folders-and-organizing-assets}

 You can uses folders to arrange and organize assets.
-Organizing documents and assets in a folder allow you to group the files together for easy management.
+Organizing documents and assets in a folder allow you to group the files for easy management.
 You can select a folder and choose to download or delete it.
 To create a folder, complete the following steps:

 ### Create a folder {#create-a-folder}